Hsiungg/NYCU_AIMI/README.md

 # NYCU_AIMI
-Assignment for course in NYCU named "Research Project in Application of Artificial Intelligence on Medical Imaging"
+##Assignment for the course "Research Project on the Application of Artificial Intelligence in Medical Imaging" at NYCU